ADVANCED TUTORIALS

 The Process of Clarifying the Inbox

-If it is a task, choose the appropriate verb to express the next step you should take.
+If it is a task, use a clear, actionable verb to describe the next action.
 Assign the right context.
 If it is an event or an action that must be carried out on a specific date, click on the calendar icon on the left to assign the date (1).

 assigning a date

-Now, when you are picking a date, you can see what you currently have in the Calendar for that day (3), so that you can foresee possible conflicts.
+Now, when you are picking a date, you can view what’s already on your Calendar for that day (3), so that you can spot any potential scheduling conflicts.
 If it’s something you have to do periodically, you can create the corresponding routine (2).

 The second question you need to ask yourself is: Is it actionable?